IREDELL COUNTY, N.C. — A mother is now suing Iredell-Statesville Schools more than a year after police charged her son’s teacher with assault.

 At the time, deputies said they received a report from a therapist who had spoken with several students at Cloverleaf Elementary School.
 Multiple children had reported being picked up and put in a trash can or recycling bin.

-Johnson, along with the Iredell-Statesville School District Board of Education, Superintendent Brady Johnson, Associate Superintendent Dr. Alvera Lesane, Principal Dr. Alisha Cloer and Principal Andrew Mehall, were named as defendants in the lawsuit.
+The teacher, along with the Iredell-Statesville School District Board of Education, Superintendent Brady Johnson, Associate Superintendent Dr. Alvera Lesane, Principal Dr. Alisha Cloer and Principal Andrew Mehall, were named as defendants in the lawsuit.

 We first heard from Gage’s mother last October.
 The lawsuit Channel 9 uncovered this week lays out even more heartbreaking claims of abuse that our team asked the school district about.